Expecting a refund this year? Don't just blow it – here's how to make it work for you.

 Step 1: Check your credit score

 You won't know how much your credit score has improved after this process if you don't know what it is now.
-You can check your Equifax credit score for free with finder.com.au.
-Improving your credit score is a long-term play, so make sure to check back every six months to see how you're tracking.
+You can check your Experian credit score for free with finder.
+Improving your credit score is a long-term play, so make sure to check back every month to see how you're tracking.
 To help you, we'll send you an email reminder to do just that.

 Step 2: See how much tax you might get back